kawf/kawf/lib/Upload/Upload.md

 - Managing the upload form and file selection
 - Client-side image resizing before upload
 - Displaying upload progress and results
+- Managing file paths and namespaces
+- Constructing full paths for all operations

 ### Upload Class
 - Implementing the upload interface for specific backends